 The next phase of our development on the former Herne Bay golf course has been named after one of Britain’s most famous courses, Wentworth, home of the PGA tournament.
 Just like The Fairways, Wentworth Park will enjoy all the open spaces and far reaching views once enjoyed by the golfers, as well as the excellent commuter links across Kent and to London beyond.

-Coming soon and subject to planning these superb family homes near Canterbury offer an enviable seaside lifestyle, with great schools, superb shopping and a host of local employment opportunities right on your doorstep, and the culture and commerce of the capital just a train ride away.
-This is certain to be a sought after location, so register today and we’ll make sure you’re the first to know the news as this exciting new development tees off.
+These superb family homes near Canterbury offer an enviable seaside lifestyle, with great schools, superb shopping and a host of local employment opportunities right on your doorstep, and the culture and commerce of the capital just a train ride away.
+This is certain to be a sought after location.

 The location of The Fairways provides an excellent choice of schools within easy reach.
 Both Herne Bay and the adjoining village of Herne have a three-tier education system, with primary, junior and high schools.
 First school choices include the Ofsted rated ‘Good’ Hampton Primary Academy, the ‘Outstanding’ Herne Cof E Infants and Herne Bay Infants, with junior schools including Herne Cof E Juniors and Herne Bay Juniors.
 Both of these feed the local Herne Bay High School, which is within walking distance of the development.
 Herne Bay High is a specialist sports college with excellent facilities and is rated ‘Good’ by ofsted.